-Educational Performance Measure ranking Final Assessm ranking ent Outcome
+ranking

 Top 15% Top 15% MB BS with Distinction

-Top 15% Top 16 - 25% PLUS MB BS with Merit
+Top 15% PLUS Top 16 - 25% MB BS with Merit

 Top 16 - 25% Top 25% MB BS with Merit

-Not in top 25% \\ MB BS
+Not in top 25% MB BS

 17 FINAL REASSESSMENT BOARD

 The Board of Examiners shall consider for a degree (as set out under Regulation 16) those Final Stage students who were referred to reassessment, once the students' module marks have been confirmed and after the Stage Reassessment Board has confirmed that they have successfully passed the final Stage.
 At least one External Examiner shall be part of the consideration of awards.